There are some large pieces of local stone set beside major roads leading into the Park which mark the boundaries

 The answer if you want to make changes is to discuss it with the original case officer, if still available, and agree a course of action.

-The LDNPA have tried various systems over the years to deal with amendments but the government seems to have got involved and there is now an application form and potentially a long wait although planning officers do their best to keep on top of these as work is frequently held up on site pending a decision.
+The LDNPA have tried various systems over the years to deal with amendments but the government got involved and there is now an application form and potentially an 8 week (target) wait although planning officers do their best to keep on top of these as work is frequently held up on site pending a decision.

-Common sense often breaks out and a planning officer may accept changes in principle but still require a 'non-material' or 'minor' amendment application.
+Common sense often breaks out and a planning officer may accept changes in principle but still require an application.

-It can happen that after later deliberation they come back and ask for a full re-application (of course you often get a 'free go' within a year of the date of a decision anyway, but not many people take this route, tending to go the amendment application route).
+It can happen that after later deliberation they come back and ask for a full re-application (you used to get a 'free go' within a year of the date of a decision, but the government removed this useful perk over a year ago).

 William Sutherland rias riba